The emerging role of business intelligence culture

 The analysis of empirical research data has shown that in the surveyed organizations the dominating share of respondents perceived their business intelligence culture as being mediocre to excellent.
 As the results presented in this paper deal mostly with intelligence information sharing, it can be noted that the surveyed organizations are well aware of their analytical needs and are quite active in supporting the horizontal communication of shared information.
 For good and excellent levels of perceived business intelligence culture respondents have indicated permanent needs and use of information from other functional departments, and active exchange of insights by direct communication.
 The importance of information sharing, as pointed out in many published works dedicated to the human factors of business intelligence implementation, has been only partially confirmed by the results of empirical research.
 The modest statistical significance of the relationships between the variables introduces reasonable caution in producing conclusions.
 On the other hand, respondents who are the most satisfied with their business intelligence culture seem to exist in an environment where information sharing is a natural way of executing business intelligence, and data silos between departments and functions have been opened or did not exist at all.

 Business intelligence culture may boost business intelligence adoption as well as get in the way of it, for example, create the rock the boat syndrome when inconvenient (mostly internal) information is disclosed.
 Apart from mobilizing human factors, business intelligence culture may serve as an axis of organization-wide information integration, and help the transition from functional to process-oriented mode.
-The named set of culture components, although far from being exhaustive, reflects a trend towards harmonization of human factors and alignment of efforts by establishing a flexible set of guidelines for sustainable business intelligence developments.
+The named set of culture components, although far from being exhaustive, reflects a trend towards harmonisation of human factors and alignment of efforts by establishing a flexible set of guidelines for sustainable business intelligence developments.

 Limitations of the study.
 Further research needs a better-developed and more rigorous research model covering the most prominent relations between features of business intelligence culture.
 Our future research is going to look in more detail at the factors that motivate the growth of business intelligence community, relations between intelligence needs and technology platforms, effective information management in the area of management of experience and lessons, and common issues of business intelligence agility and resilience to maintain its key competences over the future changes in business activities and their environment.